DCS-Web-Editor/dcs-web-editor-docs/docs/index.md

+# Getting Started

-*This is a cummunity project and is not affiliated with Eagle Dynamics.
+*This is a community project and is not affiliated with Eagle Dynamics.
 The DCS logo is a trademark of Eagle Dynamics.*

-# Getting Started

 Welcome to the DCS Web Editor User Manual.